Ronald C. Gathe

-Ronald Charles Gathe Jr. (born 1974) is an American lawyer serving as the United States attorney for the Middle District of Louisiana.
+Ronald Charles Gathe Jr. (born 1974) is an American lawyer who served as the United States attorney for the Middle District of Louisiana.

 Education

 Gathe received a Bachelor of Science degree from Xavier University of Louisiana in 1996 and a Juris Doctor from Southern University Law Center in 2000.

 Career

 Gathe began his legal career as a law clerk for Judge James Best of the 18th Judicial District Court in Louisiana from 2000 to 2001.
 From 2001 to 2021, he was in private practice at his own law firm.
 From 2001 to 2021, he served as an assistant district attorney in the 19th Judicial District Attorney's Office in Louisiana, where he served as section chief from 2009 to 2021.
 In January 2021, he became chief of trials for the 18th Judicial District Attorney's Office in Louisiana.
 He served as the vice president of membership for the National Black Prosecutors Association.